-The beam writing strategy used in ProBEAM/3D was developed to mimic the behavior of common electron beam lithography tools.
+The beam writing strategy used here was developed to mimic the behavior of common electron beam lithography tools.
 A square address grid is defined with any grid size possible.
 Centered at each grid point is a beam pixel as described in the preceding section.
-Each pixel address is then assigned a dose (for example, in μ C/cm2) which essentially determines the number of electrons used in each pixel.
+Each pixel address is then assigned a dose (in $\mu$ C/cm) which essentially determines the number of electrons used in each pixel.
 The e-beam image is then the sum of the contributions from each pixel.
 In the simplest scheme, pixels are either turned on or off to provide the desired pattern, but 256 levels of gray can also be used to specify the dose of each pixel.

 Since each individual pixel can be controlled in dose, this writing strategy is very flexible.
 Proximity correction schemes and "gray-scale" exposure doses can easily be accommodated.
-Multiple exposures allow the simulation of Ghost and other such proximity correction schemes.
+Multiple exposures allow the simulation of Ghost and other such proximity correction schemes, as well as multi-pass gray level printing.